cambridge-collection/xslt-transformation-engine-scenario-template/docs/README.md

    - For a new repository, click `Use this template` in GitHub and fill in the dialog to create your new repository.
 Then, use git clone to create a local copy on your hard drive.
    - For an existing repository, follow the import workflow described in [Staying in Sync with the Template Repository](#staying-in-sync-with-the-template-repository).
 2. Create a working branch in your repository for your customisations.
 If you use a branch other than `main`, set it as the default under Settings -> General.
-3. Copy your XSLT into `./docker/xslt`.
+3. Copy your XSLT into `_xte-scaffolding/docker/xslt`.
 4. Define the `XSLT_ENTRYPOINT` environment variable so that it points to your custom xslt.
-This variable takes `./docker` as its root.
-If your custom XSLT were is `xslt/my-custom.xsl`, `XSLT_ENTRYPOINT` would be set to `xslt/my-custom.xsl`.
+This variable takes `_xte-scaffolding/docker` as its root.
+If your custom XSLT were `xslt/my-custom.xsl`, `XSLT_ENTRYPOINT` would be set to `xslt/my-custom.xsl`.
 5. Set any other required and optional environment variables that might need changing.
 See <https://github.com/cambridge-collection/xslt-transformation-engine?tab=readme-ov-file#required-environment-variables-for-both-aws-and-standalone-versions> for a list of all the available variables.
-6. Test your container locally by using the docker compose file for your specific environment (_i.e._ `compose-aws.yml` for AWS or `compose-standalone.yml` for standalone) as per the instructions on <https://github.com/cambridge-collection/xslt-transformation-engine>.
+6. Test your container locally by using the docker compose file for your specific environment (_i.e._ `_xte-scaffolding/compose-aws.yml` for AWS or `_xte-scaffolding/compose-standalone.yml` for standalone) as per the instructions on <https://github.com/cambridge-collection/xslt-transformation-engine>.

 ### Required Environment Variables (common to AWS and standalone)